thu-ml/Zhusuan-Jittor/docs/index.rst

 .. image:: _static/images/index.png
     :align: center

-ZhuSuan-PaddlePaddle is a python probabilistic programming library for **Bayesian deep learning**, which conjoins the complimentary advantages of Bayesian methods and deep learning.
-ZhuSuan is built upon `PaddlePaddle <https://www.paddlepaddle.org.cn/>`_.
-Unlike existing deep learning libraries, which are mainly designed for deterministic neural networks and supervised tasks, ZhuSuan-PaddlePaddle provides deep learning style primitives and algorithms for building probabilistic models and applying Bayesian inference.
+ZhuSuan-Jittor is a python probabilistic programming library for **Bayesian deep learning**, which conjoins the complimentary advantages of Bayesian methods and deep learning.
+ZhuSuan is built upon `Jittor <https://cg.cs.tsinghua.edu.cn/jittor/>`_.
+Unlike existing deep learning libraries, which are mainly designed for deterministic neural networks and supervised tasks, ZhuSuan-Jittor provides deep learning style primitives and algorithms for building probabilistic models and applying Bayesian inference.
 The supported inference algorithms include: